SteelCompendium/data-md-dse/Bestiary/Wode Elf Penteulu.md

   effects:
   - name: Effect
     effect: 'Each target can make a [[Free Strike|free strike]] and then shifts 3.
-A target immediately [[Hide|hides]] at the end of the penteulu’s turn while in cover or concealment. '
+A target immediately [[Hide|hides]] at the end of the penteulu''s turn while in cover or concealment. '
 - name: Wode Sickness
   type: Triggered Action
   keywords:
-  - —
+  - '-'
   trigger: An ally ends their turn.
   distance: Ranged 10
   target: 1 enemy